dotlang/language/doc/RFE.md

 we have `process := (w: wpipe, d: data) -> ...` so we can write: `x := wpipe.[data]`

 ? - Other suggested names for channel: port, pipe

+? -
+Function call: You can always use named type where underlying type is expected but not the other way around.
+Assign: You must cast?